doublebyte1/keynotes/foss4guk/PITCHME.md

 ---
 ## Microservices Architecture

-Decomposes an application into a collection of loosely couple services.
+<pr style="font-size:30px">Decomposes an application into a collection of loosely coupled services.
 ![team](assets/monolithic.png)

 <!--